guettli/deadends-of-it/README.md

 # Mailing lists

 I the past I used mailing lists a lot.
 But today I use StackOverflow and other sites from StackExchange.
+Github issues get used to ask questions, too.
 And a few google groups.
 I am only subscribed to a few mailing lists today.

+I like this change.
+This buries the never ending discussion if the reply on a mailing-list should go to the list or to the author of the mail.

 # Markup Languages